 ratiouptoapoint,butagainthat’stoobigwillactuallyloweryourSharperatio.
 1 Ifyoucouldholdcash insteadofstocksduringthebestmonthandtheworstmonth,you’dbeabletoreportahigherSharperatio mostofthetime--eventhoughyourreturnswouldprobablybeabitlower.
 ThisworksbecauseofthewaywecalculatetheSharperatio.Statisticallyspeaki...

-Portfolios that fall on the capital market line (CML), in theory, optimize the risk/return relationship, thereby maximizing performance.
+(CML), in theory, optimize the risk/return relationship, thereby maximizing performance.
 So, the slope of the CML is the Sharpe ratio of the market portfolio.
-As a generalization, investors should look to buy assets if the Sharpe ratio is above...
+As a generalization, investors should look to buy assets if the Sharpe ratio is above the CML and sell if the Sharpe ratio is ...